raspberrypilearning/sense-hat-pong/worksheet.md

 ![Three LEDs](images/three-LED.png)

 ##Moving the bat
 Now you have drawn a bat, you need to be able to move it using the joystick on the Sense HAT.
 To do this you will need the `curses` library, which makes it easy to capture keyboard input.
-(The joysitck is the same as the cursor keys on the keyboard.)
+(The joystick is the same as the cursor keys on the keyboard.)

 1. On the second line of your file, import the `curses` library, so the first two lines look like this.